Sync & Freshness

 30dLast 30 days

-allNo time filter (default for live retrieval endpoints)
+allNo time filter (live retrieval jobs only)

-Precomputed narrative endpoints only support 24h | 7d | 30d.
-The all window exists because most ingested content has older published_at values and a 7-day cutoff was filtering nearly all matches — override only when you specifically want fresh content.
+Precomputed narrative endpoints only support 7d | 30d.
+The all window exists because most ingested content has older published_at values and a 7-day cutoff was filtering nearly all matches — use a bounded window only when you specifically want fresh content.